solomonbm/Clock-aligned/README.md

 # Clock Aligned ⏰

-A Python application that simulates an analog clock and finds the exact moments when all three clock hands (hour, minute, and second) align on a straight 180° line.
+A simulation application that finds the exact moments when all three clock hands (hour, minute, and second) align on a straight 180° line.

 ## Overview